|

 per person is available.

-The shelter room is a cylinder 46 inches in diameter and 12 feet long, which is fabricated
+The fallout shelter room is a cylinder 46 inches in diameter and 12 feet long, which is fabricated

 from two 6 by 12-foot sheets of 10-gauge cold-rolled steel.
 The ends of the cylinder are